JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

           a.
 NEL Usage (as in point 1. of the previous section)
           b.
 Employed Collectors (as in point 2. & 3. of the previous section)
           c.
 Most used config (as in point 4. of the previous section)
           d.
-Deployment changes in time (start, stop - as in point 4 of THIS section)
+Deployment changes in time (start, stop - as in point 4. of THIS section)

        Then...
-This section can be complemented with the Selenium real-time crawling script:
+This point can be complemented with the Selenium real-time crawling script:
           a.
 Compare results of point 8. (this section)
           b.
-Compare results of point 9. (this) for the latest available month (probably 2024-02) with the results of a real-time Selenium crawl
+Compare results of point 9. (this point) for the latest available month (probably 2024-02) with the results of a real-time Selenium crawl

 	10. Eligible domains to crawl for NEL in Real-Time